Active Agents

 ). pre_processing.result_examples_file

-- The path to a JSON file containing examples of the data after pre-processing and rule execution (if applicable to show final state).
+- Required.
+Path to a JSON file containing examples of the data output from pre-processing.
 The format is an array of objects.

 Result Example JSON Format